As They Made Us

-As They Made Us is a 2022 American drama film written, directed and produced by Mayim Bialik, in her feature directorial debut.
+As They Made Us is a 2022 American comedy-drama film written, directed and produced by Mayim Bialik, in her feature directorial debut.
 The film stars Dianna Agron, Simon Helberg, Candice Bergen, Dustin Hoffman, Julian Gant, Charlie Weber and Justin Chu Cary.
 The plot follows Abigail (Agron) and the last moments that she and her family spend with her dying father (Hoffman).
 It was released in theaters and on video on demand by Quiver Distribution on April 8, 2022.
 It received positive reviews from critics.

 Plot

 A series of flashbacks showcases Abigail's childhood and upbringing.
 In the present day, Abigail is a divorced mother of two sons.
 A specialist recommends that she hire a caregiver for her parents, Barbara and Eugene, when the latter loses his ability to walk.
 As the days progress, Eugene is put in a hospice, with a prognosis of having approximately six months to live, devastating Barbara.

 Abigail visits her estranged brother, Nathan.
 Nathan talks to Eugene, but refuses to visit Barbara.
 Abigail begins a relationship with Jay, a landscaper.
 Eugene confesses his love for Barbara before dying a few days later.
 Abigail and Barbara attend his funeral, but Nathan is emotionally unable to attend himself.
 Abigail argues with Nathan for leaving her alone during this emotionally difficult time.
 Six months later, Nathan invites Abigail to his daughter's graduation party and they reconnect.